 - Diet: Vegetarian

-- 10 sheets puff pastry, defrosted (follow package directions)
+- 10 sheets phyllo pastry, defrosted (follow package directions)

 - 3–4 tablespoons unsalted butter, melted

 - 2 cups (300 g) butternut squash, cubed